 A photo of you hiking a scenic trail, exploring a foreign city, or enjoying a festival creates intrigue and shows you're someone who embraces life's adventures.

-Even if you don't own a pet, a photo with a friend's dog or volunteering at an animal shelter can have a similar positive effect.
+Pet photos remain a top performer here.
+Even if you don't own a pet, a photo with a friend's dog or volunteering at an animal shelter delivers the same emotional pull.

 Your 6-Photo Blueprint: Crafting the Perfect Hinge Lineup